-- A charitable dental practice shall provide the names and license numbers of all participating dentists and dental hygienists no later than fifteen (15) days post-event
+- The names and license numbers of all participating dentists and dental hygienists no later than fifteen days post-event.

 Frequently Asked Questions